levofski/mentor-app/README.md

 $ vagrant ssh

-Your files are located at `/var/www` and run `composer install`
+Your files are located at `/var/www` and run `composer install` to set up the mentor-app project.

-When you are finished for the day, go to the relevant directory and run:
+When you are finished for the day, go to the `vagrant-mentor-app` directory and run:

 $ vagrant halt